-- At the initial class meeting the faculty supervisor makes sure that they have the most current and correct record of: - o (a) the agency supervisor's name, telephone number, and email address - o (b) the site location - o (c) telephone numbers and times when faculty supervisor can be reached - o The agency supervisor is the person directly supervising a student's work. - As individual/triadic supervision will be conducted by the site supervisor, the faculty supervisor will conduct weekly scheduled on-campus program faculty supervision meetings for 90 minutes with a cohort of 6 students (CACREP requirement for this group supervision experience is a cohort of no more than 12 students). - Review the students' Practicum/Internship Log Sheets uploaded to the Canvas course site - The faculty supervisor will be in regular contact with site supervisors as necessary to facilitate clinical training. - The faculty supervisor will meet each semester with the site supervisor, either in site visit or phone or video conference.
-During these contacts agency supervisors provide the program with valuable feedback for program development, as well as future employment opportunities. - Program faculty supervisor is responsible for coordinating the student evaluation process, informing the student if his or her progress is not satisfactory, and in collaboration with the site supervisor develop a plan of action to correct deficiencies. - Students receive a grade of "CR" (Credit) if the student has (a) participated as required in the weekly scheduled on-campus meetings, (b) satisfactorily met all the semester's commitments in the agency, including the required number of hours.
-If some of these requirements are not met, the grade is "IN" (Incomplete).
-A grade of "NC" (No Credit) represents a recommendation that the semester's activities not be counted toward meeting degree requirements.
-For example, a "NC" grade is given if (a) circumstances (e.g., illness) have interrupted the student's work so early in the placement, and for so long a time period, that an entirely new placement must be undertaken when the student is again ready to resume field work, or (b) the student's performance is so unsatisfactory as to deserve a failing grade.
+- At the initial class meeting the faculty supervisor makes sure that they have the most current and correct record of: - o (a) the agency supervisor's name, telephone number, and email address - o (b) the site location - o (c) telephone numbers and times when faculty supervisor can be reached - o The agency supervisor is the person directly supervising a student's work. - As individual/triadic supervision will be conducted by the site supervisor, the faculty supervisor will conduct weekly scheduled on-campus program faculty supervision meetings for 90 minutes with a cohort of 6 students (CACREP requirement for this group supervision experience is a cohort of no more than 12 students). - Review the students' Practicum/Internship Log Sheets uploaded to the Tevera course site. - The faculty supervisor will be in regular contact with site supervisors as necessary to facilitate clinical training. - The faculty supervisor will meet each semester with the site supervisor, either in site visit or phone or video conference.
+During these contacts agency supervisors provide the program with valuable feedback for program development, as well as future employment opportunities. - Program faculty supervisor is responsible for coordinating the student evaluation process, informing the student if his or her progress is not satisfactory, and in collaboration with the site supervisor develop a plan of action to correct deficiencies. - Students receive a grade of "CR" (Credit) if the student has (a) participated as required in the weekly scheduled on-campus meetings, (b) satisfactorily met all of the semester's commitments in the agency, including the required number of hours, and (c) received a satisfactory assessment of performance by both the university and site supervisors.
+If some of these requirements are not met, the grade is "NC" (No Credit).
+A grade of "NC" (No Credit) indicates the semester's activities cannot be counted toward meeting degree requirements.
+For example, a "NC" grade is given if (a) circumstances (e.g., illness) have interrupted the student's work so early in the placement, and for so long a time period, that an entirely new placement must be undertaken when the student is again ready to resume field work, or (b) the student's performance is unsatisfactory, or (c) the site supervisor or agency has asked the student to leave their placement.
 "NC" grades do not affect a student's grade point average.